-My ultimate lemon loaf recipe: a very lemony and moist bread.
+My ultimate lemon loaf recipe: a very lemony and moist quick bread.
 It can be topped with a lemon icing, and/or infused with even more lemon flavour using a lemon syrup.
 Delicious!

 I love loaf cakes, and especially lemon loaves, but they can sometimes be a bit dry and boring.
 I have tried a few recipes, and while they were fine, I had yet to find my ultimate recipe.